hicksjduk/idgenerator/README.md

 The `allocateId` method is called to allocate an ID.
 If all the IDs managed by the generator are allocated, an `IllegalStateException` is thrown; otherwise, an ID is allocated, according to the rules shown above, and returned.

 ### Deallocation
 An ID is freed by passing it to the `free` method.
-If the ID passed to this method is outside the bounds supported by the allocator, is already free, the method has no effect; otherwise, the specified ID is freed and becomes eligible for reallocation.
+If the ID passed to this method is outside the bounds supported by the allocator, or is already free, the method has no effect; otherwise, the specified ID is freed and becomes eligible for reallocation.

 ## Implementation details